 How you choose to use this knowledge is up to you, but positive thoughts lead to positive outcomes, that is the science.

 I am sure you will have experienced a time when you thought about something you wanted, and seemingly from out of nowhere it came to you.

 The classic illustration of the techniques from The Secret is when you need a car space at a busy shopping centre.
 If you think that you will get a space just when you need it, where you need it, you are more likely to get it…

 The lessons in The Secret neatly bookend the lessons from the three previous book recommendations.

-If you were to read them back to back, I suspect you will have achieved a first class lesson in the power of your thoughts, the steps required to achieve success and the childlike innocence of dreaming big…
+If you were to read them back to back, I suspect you would have achieved a first-class lesson in the power of your thoughts, the steps required to achieve success, and the childlike innocence of dreaming big…

 All of which are essential requirements for achieving success in investing and wealth creation.